Funding Participation USD (FpUSD): Receipt-Based Distribution

 - System validates KYC status and investment parameters

-- FpUSD tokens minted to investor (amount × 10¹² for 18-decimal scaling)
+- FpUSD tokens minted to investor using the stablecoin's scaling factor

 - USD stablecoin remains in Funding contract until extraction